jrb-s2c-github/atomika/README.md

 6) Keyscanning of controlled nodes by Ansible controller was implemented by the key_scan.yml playbook.
 7) Removed the amount of 'prompts/-e switches' to provide by making cluster formation more opinionated.
 For instance, providing a second user to be given a kubeconfig for kubectl commands is not mandatory anymore.
+8) Jetpack can clone from public repos without requiring security tokens.

 ## Outstanding
 1) Is it possible to upgrade the cluster K8s version from Ansible?
 2) Graphical user interface to configure bootstrapping, Atomika topology and Jetpack CI/CD
-3) Allow to clone public repos without having to authorize using a GitHub access token
-4) Should it be possible to skip "mvn install" step?
+3) Should it be possible to skip "mvn install" step?
 The JIB command is sufficient for single module projects.
-5) Split atomika_base role out as it should only run once to prepare a target node for orchestration
+4) Split atomika_base role out as it should only run once to prepare a target node for orchestration
-6) Add group_vars to hold version info of metallb, ingress-nginx from k8s_ingress_controller.yml, k8s and containerd.
+5) Add group_vars to hold version info of metallb, ingress-nginx from k8s_ingress_controller.yml, k8s and containerd.
 Can a BOM be generated from this?
-7) Add support for other Linux distro's using some sort of templating, starting with the undocumented ARCH linux/ Raspberry PI's
+6) Add support for other Linux distro's using some sort of templating, starting with the undocumented ARCH linux/ Raspberry PI's
-8) Jetpack should not delete namespaces everytime, it should only deploy what has changed
+7) Jetpack should not delete namespaces everytime, it should only deploy what has changed
-9) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.
+8) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.
-10) Testing harness
+9) Testing harness
-11) Run docker registry on one node so all images can be pulled from there by the other nodes in the cluster
+10) Run docker registry on one node so all images can be pulled from there by the other nodes in the cluster
-12) DNS server to register name of Ingress to remove need to mess with hosts files.
+11) DNS server to register name of Ingress to remove need to mess with hosts files.
 This is only a problem when not using Wormhole.
-13) Integration with ansible lint on some level
+12) Integration with ansible lint on some level
-14) Defaulting metallb range to something on the gateway's local subnet
+13) Defaulting metallb range to something on the gateway's local subnet
-15) Checking whether things can be sped up by not gathering facts every time?
+14) Checking whether things can be sped up by not gathering facts every time?

 # Common problems